-Surgical removal of a tumour in the breast, along with a margin of normal tissue around it, to prevent the likelihood of a recurrence.
+Surgical removal of a tumour in the breast, along with a margin of normal tissue around it.
 Also known as breast conserving surgery or lumpectomy.

 A wide local excision – also known as a lumpectomy – is an alternative treatment to mastectomy for treating breast cancer.
 It involves removing the tumour with a cuff of normal tissue around it to decrease the chance of recurrence.
 The remainder of the breast is used to close the area where the tumour was taken, in some cases, a flap of tissue from outside the breast is used instead.
 In most cases, a sentinel node biopsy is also performed unless you have ductal carcinoma in situ (DCIS) only with no invasive breast disease.
 The sentinel node biopsy is to look for microscopic cells in the draining lymph nodes of the breast.

 If you are having a sentinel node biopsy you will have a special tracer injected into your breast the day prior to your operation.
 This tracer travels to the draining lymph nodes of the breast and allows them to be localised by your surgeon in theatre.
 Sometimes an injection of blue dye is also needed to find the draining lymph nodes.
 If your tumour is not able to be felt you will have a guiding wire placed by radiology on the morning of surgery under local anaesthetic.
 For the operation you will have a general anaesthetic.
 The incision will vary depending on where in the breast your tumour is – this will be discussed with you before the operation.
 You may require a separate incision in your armpit for the lymph node biopsy.
 Occasionally a drain is required.
 Your incision will be closed with dissolvable sutures.
 A waterproof dressing will be placed.